Griffon Corporation: Harvey R. Blau era (1982–2008)

-Following Edward Garrett's death in 1982, Harvey R. Blau was named chairman of the board and CEO.
-Blau moved ISC from "the brink of not surviving” back on a profitable footing by accelerating Garrett's divestiture and cost-cutting plan and selling ISC's window, lighting and metal casting operations.
-The new leadership also improved the company's finances by raising capital via a rights offering to existing shareholders, boosting shareholder equity from $4.6 million to $33.7 million and reducing long-term debt.
-“What we have left is what we want and it’s profitable,” Blau told shareholders in 1983.
+Following Edward Garrett's death in 1982, Blau was named chairman of the board and CEO.
+Blau accelerated Garrett's divestiture and cost-cutting plan and sold the company's window, lighting and metal casting operations.
+The company also raised capital via a rights offering to existing shareholders, boosting shareholder equity from $4.6 million to $33.7 million and reducing long-term debt.
 ISC's subsidiaries also successfully secured new business.
 Telephonics received orders to develop components for the central integrated test system of Rockwell International's B-1B bomber, communications and radio control systems for Lockheed S-3A aircraft and Sikorsky SH-60 Seahawk LAMPS MK III helicopters, and a new advanced audio communications system for NASA's Space Shuttle orbiter spaceplane.

-In addition to strengthening ISC's existing lines of business, Blau pursued a price-conscious acquisition strategy and reestablished a conglomerate structure by purchasing undervalued growth-oriented companies in unrelated industry sectors in order to diversify ISC's source of revenue and earnings.
+In addition to strengthening ISC's existing lines of business, Blau diversified revenues by acquiring companies in unrelated industries.
 In 1984, ISC acquired troubled clothing manufacturer Oneita Knitting Mills, Inc., for $14 million.
 Blau and his team renamed the company Oneita Industries, restructured its finances, and grew it to the country's third-largest maker of specialty T-shirts, tripling sales to $300 million within a few years.
-ISC took Oneita public in 1988, selling 34 percent of shares for about $9 million, and had divested the remainder of the company by 1993.
+ISC took Oneita public in 1988, selling 34% of shares for about $9 million, and had divested the remainder of the company by 1993.

 The purchase of Clopay Corporation in 1986 for $37 million represented ISC's most successful diversification effort under Blau.
 Founded as a paper wholesaler in 1859, this Cincinnati-based company started to produce window coverings during World War II and subsequently changed its name to Clopay, a portmanteau of "cloth and paper."
 Clopay entered the plastic film and garage door business in 1952 and 1966, respectively.
-It was these two divisions that would become key elements of ISC's growth in the 1990s and 2000s.
-By building long-term relationships with key strategic business partners, ISC built Clopay into the leading manufacturer of residential garage doors in the United States and one of the suppliers of plastic films for diapers, surgical gowns, and drapes.
-In 1991, Clopay accounted for 70 percent of ISC's $50 million operating income.
+It grew in the 1990s and 2000s, becoming a leading manufacturer of residential garage doors in the United States and one of the suppliers of plastic films for diapers, surgical gowns, and drapes.
+In 1991, Clopay accounted for 70% of ISC's $50 million operating income.